Antarctic animals list, with pictures and information. Discover the amazing animals that live in one of the world’s harshest environments.

 Giant Antarctic Octopus (Megaleledone Setebos)

-The Antarctic Octopus grows to almost 1 metre (3 ft.) in length, and has a special venom that doesn’t freeze at sub-zero temperatures.
+The Antarctic Octopus grows to almost 1 metre (3 ft.) in length, and has special venom that doesn’t freeze at sub-zero temperatures.

-Hourglass dolphin (Lagenorhynchus cruciger)
+Hourglass Dolphin (Lagenorhynchus cruciger)

 The Hourglass Dolphin is a small dolphin that is found in Antarctic and subantarctic regions.
-Its black and white markings make it look like a mini Orca.
+Its black and white markings make it look like a mini orca.
 It is very rarely seen.

-Imperial Shag (Phalacrocorax atriceps)
+Imperial Shag (Leucocarbo bransfieldensis)

 Kelp gull (Larus dominicanus)